-For women, hormonal changes, including those that occur in menopause, are mainly responsible for female “pattern changes,” which include thinning and loss.
-Accidents, burns, and disease can also trigger hair loss.
+For women, hormonal changes, including those that occur during menopause, are mainly responsible for female “pattern changes,” which include thinning and loss.
+Accidents, burns, and diseases can also trigger hair loss.

 The key factor in hair replacement is the presence of donor hair on the side or the back scalp, which is then used to replace hair where loss has occurred.
 Total baldness makes hair replacement surgery impossible.
 Hair quality is another factor.
 Light-colored hair, as well as coarse-textured hair, produce a look of greater density than fine or dark hair.